 Additionally, the state of Georgia understands that the path to divorce is not always linear.
 A couple may reconcile or decide to put off their separation.
 Therefore, under Section 19-5-3(13), the state will not grant any party a no-fault divorce until after 30 days have passed since the divorce papers were served, even if the divorce is amicable and both parties have consented to the divorce.

-Consulting a Gwinnett county divorce attorney can help someone seeking a divorce ensure they meet Georgia’s requirements for divorce.
+Consulting a Gwinnett County attorney can help someone seeking a divorce ensure they meet Georgia’s requirements for divorce.
 Understanding these requirements can help lead to a faster resolution of a case.

 A compassionate Gwinnett County divorce attorney understands how important your family is to you and how dealing with matters close to home can cause anxiety and emotional upheaval for you and your family members.
 A divorce attorney takes pride in understanding how to make the divorce process as simple and painless as possible.